 The Proven Effectiveness of Subliminal Messaging

 The evidence is compelling.
-Subliminal messaging is real and Effective.
+Subliminal messaging is real and effective.
 Used in the right way, it has the power to transform our lives.

 There’s a growing body of research in psychology and neurology that supports this conclusion.
 Better yet, this form of messaging has the power to change how we perceive the world and ourselves.

-2 types of research support the affirmative conclusions about this method of messaging.
+Two types of research support the affirmative conclusions about this method of messaging.

 These studies show that subliminal communication has as much do with physiology as psychology.

 That’s right.
-We’re talking about real and observable Changes in how the brain is wired.
+We’re talking about real and observable changes in how the brain is wired.

 Combined this research puts to rest earlier skepticism.
 But there is 1 lingering question: How can we use subliminal perception in a positive way?